Zuma Canyon Orchids

 Drill Surf & Skate

+COVID-19 update: Open for private lessons.
 While surf lessons for kids are a dime a dozen around these parts, skateboarding lessons are more complicated to arrange.
 As its name suggests, Drill Surf & Skate does both, and does them really, really well, so you should feel good knowing the kiddos are in good hands.
 Also on offer, rentals for every type of board-centric sport (surf, body, SUP), plus all the supporting accessories.
 And for board-owning pros, they’ll arrange to send your board out for minor repairs and have it looking like new in less than a week.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 Regal Twin Malibu Movie Theater